ECS153/final-project-hacker-5/milestone2.md

 2. Banner scanner to detect potential vulnerabilites among network devices and choose attack target.
 3. SSH and FTP attacks through brute forcing to take advantage of common security lapses among users.
 4. Sniffing and spoofing: Common network attacks where we detect the indiidual network activity of targets and potentially pose as them sending out traffic.
-5. Implementing a reverse shell
+5. Implementing a reverse shell: technique used for target machine to communicate back to the attacking machine.
+The attacking machine receives the connection via a listener port.
-6. A keylogger
+6. A keylogger: a technique used to record keystrokes to decipher user's sensitive information.

 Action Items: